Chasing Perfection

 Perfection can be beautiful, yet when it comes to art, it can create paralysis.
 We are so much greater than this still image of ourselves.
 Even symmetrical works of art often have small asymmetries.
 Chasing perfection can destroy beauty, and the creative process itself.
 Perfection paralyzes aspirations and dreams; it has a way of creeping up and making itself seem important, but it can be destructive.

-Bucket list 2023: Let go of perfectionism.
+Bucket list 2024: Let go of perfectionism.

 I underwent a radical transformation in the way I thought about my creative process.
 I had to open my mind to accept new ways of thinking.
 It felt completely artificial at first- especially after experiences that seemed to reward perfectionism, but soon I realized the “artificial” part was just shedding an old persona filled with fear and expectations.
 An artist is better off without it.
 So I let go of the baggage of perfectionism.

 I had to come to the realization that our best work is not perfect work — but one riddled with an even more dedicated mindset.
 A writer that succeeds is not perfect, but diligent and committed.
 A good writer rewrites and rewrites, but never seeks perfection.
-Art is a process, not an end game and the journey matters as much as the finished product
+Art is a process, not an end game and the journey matters as much as the finished product.

-A quote by Beethoven inspired this thought:
+A quote by Beethoven inspires this thought:

 “Don’t only practice your art, but force your way into its secrets, for it and knowledge can raise men to the divine.”